Alcohol on the brain

-You pose a question that gets right to the heart of what is known and what isn’t known about the effects of alcohol on the brain.
-What is known is that chronic alcohol exposure is shown to contribute to brain damage in humans, and even “moderate” or lower risk alcohol exposure has been shown to contribute to some brain shrinkage.
+You pose a question that gets right to the heart of what is and isn’t known about the effects of alcohol on the brain.
+What is known is that chronic alcohol exposure is shown to contribute to brain damage in humans, and even moderate or lower risk alcohol exposure has shown to contribute to some brain shrinkage.
 However, low-risk doesn't mean no risk.
-Though abiding by the low-risk alcohol consumption limits helps to reduce the risk of negative health consequences, it's noted that some people may still be at risk even when consuming alcohol within the recommendations (due to a variety of factors that can include age, biological sex, how quickly alcohol is consumed, and other health issues).
-Each individual differs in her/his alcohol tolerance and the ways her/his brain and body will react to varying amounts of alcohol (check out How much alcohol a day for more information).
+Even social drinkers, such as those who only drink on weekends, may experience some neurological changes.
+Though abiding by the low-risk alcohol consumption helps to reduce the risk of negative health consequences, some people may still be at risk even when consuming alcohol within the recommendations (due to a variety of factors that can include age, sex assigned at birth, how quickly alcohol is consumed, and other health issues).
+Each individual differs in alcohol tolerance and the ways the brain and body will react to varying amounts of alcohol.

 To understand how alcohol affects the brain, it may help to break down what happens on a biological level.
 When alcohol enters the body, it travels through the lining of organs and enters the bloodstream.
 From there, the liver takes control and tries to remove the toxins from the blood.
 There is only so much processing the liver can do, however, so excess alcohol then travels directly to the brain.
 In the brain, alcohol impacts three neurotransmitter receptor sites: GABA, glutamate, and dopamine.
 These interactions with receptor sites result in the slowed physical reactions and feelings of euphoria associated with drinking.
 Even at low levels, alcohol may prevent neurogenesis (the production of new brain cells from stem cells) or directly damage neurons themselves.